mg-Ben/MyKnowledge/Computer_Systems/Operating_Systems/Linux/Linux.md

 ---
 # Core principles
 It is a [[UNIX|UNIX-like]] [[Operating System]].
+## Concepts
+### cgroups
+A Linux Kernel feature that allows us to allocate resources such as CPU time, memory, network bandwith...
+For a group of processes.
+It prevents processes from interfering one another and consuming excessive resources by limiting them.
+To do so, cgroups organizes the processes using some hierarchy (like tree structures).
+Each hierarchy group has got its own constraint of resources.
+Each cgroup would be a node in the tree structure, and the resources limit applied to some node is applied automatically to its children cgroups.
+The directory to control the cgroup is `/sys/fs/cgroup`.
+[[Linux Service#systemd]] can be used to manage cgroups easily.
+For example, you can limit the CPU usage of some [[Linux Service]] adding a setting inside its [[Linux Service#Unit file#Example template|unit file]] (such as `CPUQuota=50%` to limit the CPU usage to 50%).
 # Users
 The [[Operating System]] is shared between several users.
 Each user has got its own password, and belongs to one or more group.
 However, one of those groups is considered the primary group.
 ## User types